loaizasteven/finetuningLLM/README.md

 Fine-tuning an Small Language Model (SLM) could be the next logical choice.
 Why not fine-tune the LLM?
 Although, fine tuning an LLM is an option swapping it for a SLM would be beneficial when it comes to computation resources and cost considerations.
 Additionally, if the use case does not require a large general knowledge base then finetuning and SLM for a specific task is ideal.

 ## Synthetic Data
+This repo currently supports the following type of dataset generation:

+### SynthPrompt
+Generation of synthetic data from prompting a Large Language Model based on its pre-trained knowledge of the subject.
 LLM -> Synthetic Data -> SLM (Fine Tuning)

+### CorpusGeneration (TODO)
+Generation of synthetic data by providing a Large Langugage Model with contextual, potentially domain specific, knowledge to understand and produce a training set.

 ### Data Structure Ouputs
 This notebook focuses on fine-tuning the small language model(s `gpt-4o-mini-*`.
 The training data must follow the structure below: